omega-gg/VBML/doc/playlist.md

 ### source: uri

-The source of the playlist.
+The official source URL of the VBML file, where updates should be pulled from.
 ```
 source: https://www.youtube.com/c/Asthenic
 ```